Switched Outlet Wiring Diagrams

 Here a receptacle outlet is split by removing the connecting tab between the two hot terminals.
 This splits the outlet so each half functions independently.
 Three-conductor cable runs from the switch to the outlet, providing two hot wires to that location.

-The source hot at the switch is spliced with the red cable wire to the outlet and a pigtail to the bottom switch terminal.
+The source hot at the switch is spliced with the red cable wire to the outlet and a pigtail to the switch input.
 At the receptacle the red connects to the top half of the outlet.
-The black cable wire runs from the top switch terminal to the bottom half of the outlet
+The black cable wire runs from the switch output to the bottom half of the outlet

 With this arrangement, the bottom half of the outlet is controlled by the switch and the top half is always hot.
 This is convenient if you want to have a hot outlet to plug in a clock or other device that needs constant power but still control a nearby lamp with the wall switch.

 This wiring diagram illustrates adding wiring for a light switch to control an existing receptacle outlet.
 The source is at the outlet and a switch loop is added to a new switch.
 The hot source wire is removed from the receptacle and spliced to the red wire running to the input on the switch.
 The black wire from the switch output connects to the hot on the receptacle.